AnaIreneClita/AnaIreneClita/README.md

 - 🌱 I’m currently learning: Manual and Automation Testing
 - 😄 I’m looking to collaborate on: related fields
 - 📫 How to reach me: check my linkedIn profile
-- ⚡ Fun fact: I'm a creative person and I aim to combine creativity and logic in my work
+- ⚡ Fun fact: I aim to combine creativity and logic in my work